 - 1 tablespoon tomato paste

-1. In a heavy bottom bot, heat the olive oil and fry the chopped onion until it softens.
+1. In a heavy bottom bot, heat the olive oil and fry the chopped onion over medium heat for 4-5 minutes or until it softens.

 2. Add the chopped carrot and red pepper and cook for 1-2 minutes.
 Add the crushed garlic and cook for 1 minute.